kattah7/7tv-emotes/README.md

 # 7tv emote tracker.
 if you dont do the steps below, use api.kattah.me/c/:user
+for top emotes of all combined channels, use api.kattah.me/top
 for global emotes use https://api.kattah.me/global
 Ratelimit: rate=1r/s burst=3